datalimited/ensembles/text/ms.md

 of assumptions.
 However, we know that these models can give conflicting output and no one model is that accurate.

+Motivation: (Fig. \ref{fig:motivate}).

+Ensemble models combine estimates of individual models, potentially along with additional covariates, in an additional 'ensemble' model (Fig. \ref{fig:didactic}).

+Exploit interactions between individual models and relationships between other conditions of the data and the performance of the individual models.

+Fitted to populations of known or assumed status and this ensemble model is used to extrapolate to populations of interest.

 Here, we develop ensemble models for data-limited exploited fish populations.
 We explore a variety of ensemble approaches applied to both simulated and real-world fish stocks and compare performance...